I have been stung by Wasps and Hornets many times in my lifetime. I would wager that you also have been stung a few times too.

 Several hours later check to see which bait has been eaten by the Yellow Jackets.
 That is the bait you want to use.

-The purpose of these bait stations is so Yellow Jacket workers can carry the poisoned bait back to the nest and feed it to the larvae killing them before they have a chance to develop into mature Yellow Jackets.
+The purpose of these bait stations is so Yellow Jacket workers can carry the poisoned bait back to the nest feeding it to the larvae killing them before they even have a chance to develop into mature Yellow Jackets.

 When the Yellow Jackets are not see any more you can remove these bait stations.